g2384/Life-In-The-UK/Facts.md

   - Presbyterians
   - Quakers
 - There are also other denominations of Christianity, the biggest of which is **Roman Catholic**.
-- Only Scotland and Northern Ireland have their patron saint’s day as an official holiday (although in Scotland not all businesses and Offices will close).
+- Only Scotland and Northern Ireland have their patron saint’s day as an official holiday (although in Scotland not all businesses and offices will close).
 Events are held across Scotland, Northern Ireland and the rest of the country, especially where there are a lot of people of Scottish, Northern Irish and Irish heritage.
 - While the patron saints’ days are no longer public holidays in England and Wales, they are still celebrated.
 Parades and small festivals are held all over the two countries.

 ## Customs and traditions

 ### The main Christian festivals

 - Christmas is celebrated in a traditional way.
-People usually spend the day at home and eat a special meal, which often includes **roast turkey**, **Christmas pudding** and **mince pies**.
+People usually spend the day at home and eat a special meal, which often includes:
+  - roast turkey
+  - Christmas pudding
+  - mince pies
 - They give gifts, send cards and decorate their houses.
-- Christmas is a special time for children.
-Very young children believe that **Father Christmas** (also known as **Santa Claus**) brings them presents during the **night before** Christmas Day.
 - Many people decorate a tree in their home.
 - Traditionally, people would fast during **Lent** and today many people will **give something up**, like a favourite food.